FRRouting/frr/doc/user/zebra.rst

 .. clicmd:: format NAME

    Specify the SID allocation schema for the SIDs allocated from this locator.
-Currently, FRR supports supports the following allocation schemas:
+Currently, FRR supports the following allocation schemas:

    - `usid-f3216`
    - `uncompressed`